cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 ## Growth of Hash-rate

-Decred launched into the 2016 market where GPU miners were readily available, and thus had an initial difficulty set to the equivalent hashpower of 256 contemporary GPUs.
+Decred launched into the 2016 market where GPU miners were readily available, and thus had an initial difficulty set to the equivalent hash-power of 256 contemporary GPUs.
 Decred mining has since progressed to become an ASIC dominated chain with ASICs coming online in early 2018 [[1](https://youtu.be/7K2sDhyjQys)], [[2](https://youtu.be/8TPFIVYy_i4)].
-Following ASICs, the Decred hash-rate has expanded by 1,000x with most growth occuring over a one year period from 2018 to 2019.
+Following ASICs, the Decred hash-rate has expanded by 1,000x with most growth occurring over a one year period from 2018 to 2019.

 The Decred hash-rate currently fluctuates between 400-500 PetaHash/s, a similar magnitude to  Bitcoin circa 2015, after the introduction of ASICs in 2012.
 Decred hash-rate has remained relatively stable since early 2019 in response to depression of the DCR/USD price during the bear market cycle.
 There are remarkable similarities in the growth rate of Decred hash-power from age 0 to 4yrs compared to Bitcoin from age 3 to 6yrs.